-This is perhaps the most important action an employer can take.
+This is perhaps the most crucial action an employer can take.
 Health and safety in the workplace ultimately depend on the people.
-Having a comprehensive safety policy is of no use if the employees aren't aware of it or don't follow it.
+A comprehensive safety policy is useless if the employees aren’t aware of it or don’t follow it.
 In fact, the IBM Institute for Business Value study found that 78% of workers want their employers to clearly communicate plans for ensuring sanitary conditions in the physical workspace.

 Clean and decontaminate

-Employers need to be proactive about cleaning and sanitization procedures in a hybrid workspace.
+Employers must be proactive about cleaning and sanitization procedures in a hybrid workspace.
 From wiping down surfaces with bleach or alcohol-based solutions to keeping the HVAC system in perfect health — maintaining a hygienic environment is a large-scale project.
-You might also want to switch out some items and equipment for options that are easier to clean and disinfect.
+You might also want to switch out some items and equipment for easier cleaning and disinfecting.

 Track people count and movements

 Keep a log of movements in the shared workspace.
-This could mean having a record of people's entry and exit times, or a count of people using the same "hot" desk.
-This will not only help you understand the logistics of workspace management but will also make it easier to trace contact in the (unlikely) event of an infection.
+This could mean having a record of people’s entry and exit times or a count of people using the same “hot” desk.
+This will help you understand the logistics of workspace management and make it easier to trace contact in the (unlikely) event of an infection.